Some posts contain compensated links. Please read this disclaimer for more info.

-Taking the bus in Croatia is the most popular way of getting around.
-The routes are extensive.
-Routes, tickets, tips, and timetables.
+Taking the bus in Croatia is still the most popular way of getting around.
+The routes are extensive, even in 2021.
+Find out more about routes, tickets, tips, and timetables.

 - Using Croatian buses: an introduction

 - Where to find the latest bus information

 - A Croatian bus journey – what you need to know

 - DHL who?
 Croatian buses, the fastest delivery service around

 - Popular bus routes – Split to Zagreb

 - Airport buses in Croatia

 - Is there a bus to meet the ferry in Croatia?